surajjp2508/docker-spring-boot-java-web-service-example/README.md

 The "/bin/bash" at the end denotes that we are going to use **bash** shell, which our image has.

-A successful output is as below;
+A successful output is as below:

 ```
 	C:\00_ANA\JavaEE\WS\docker-java-app-example>docker exec -it 159c3ee8ef39 /bin/bash